kenshoo/python-style-guide/README.md

 The name of predicates should also be positive. (i.e. is_alive, is_empty versus is_not_dead, is_not_empty)

-Generators (especially comprehension generators), iterators, and other lazy loading objects names should not imply the underlying implementation, but rather the result you expect.
+--> Leave rule - but example needs to sit under "generators" section and here should be a linkPEP Generators (especially comprehension generators), iterators, and other lazy loading objects names should not imply the underlying implementation, but rather the result you expect.